This has been sitting on the back burner for weeks…

 The zine is a 36 page color folio, saddle-stapled, on semi gloss and comes in a little slip cover sleeve.
 The first pages feature a short essay about the project, and then it’s straight into the pictures.
 I have two small complaints: 1) all the images are landscape format, so you have to turn the zine sideways and flip the pages up to go through it, which is a bit awkward; 2) some of the images suffer from something, I’m not sure if its bad scans or bad printing, but a few of them have the digital edges and quickly blown highlights that distract from the images.
 Beyond that, though, the images themselves tell the story pretty well.

-At time of writing, Foreign Observer was still available from Rodriguez’s website, but it’s sold out as of late 2018.
-The zine is limited to 50 copies, though, so you should hurry.
-If you missed out, prints were available in a nice scheme: you pick your price ($5, $10, $25, $50, or $100), pick your print, and Rodriguez will mail you an 11×17 print in a tube, with 75% of profit going to the ACLU.
+Foreign Observer was sold out as of late 2018.
+The zine was limited to 50 copies, though, so the sell-out is unsurprising.
+Back in 2018, prints were available in a nice scheme: you pick your price ($5, $10, $25, $50, or $100), pick your print, and Rodriguez will mail you an 11×17 print in a tube, with 75% of profit going to the ACLU.
 If you missed it, sorry.
 Check out his website, though: plenty of newer work, and images from other projects.
 Good stuff.

 Edit: As of maybe a month after posting this, I largely stopped using the PhotoMemo books.
 Honestly, I just can’t be bothered to pull it out.
 If I shot more 4×5, I might use it more, but even then, I’d probably stick with either the Notes app or Google Sheets on my phone.